LucasSteer/lucassteer_website/README.md

 ## TODO

-- Setup some sort of CI to automatically run builds based off of this repository
 - Redesign navbar
   - Improve visuals of navbar at the mobile breakpoint (maybe a hamburger menu?)
 - Redesign index page